-A study of the biblical mandate and models for evangelism and missions and the importance of a clear gospel and the teaching of grace; a study of major contemporary evangelism and missionary strategies; training in personal evangelism and discipleship; a study of current challenges and issues in world missions; and exposure to examples of effective missionminded churches and missionary agencies.
+A course designed to develop effective disciplers and effective participants and supporters of world missions.
+The course includes a study of the biblical mandate and models for evangelism and missions and the importance of a clear gospel and the teaching of grace, a study of major contemporary evangelism and missionary strategies, training in personal evangelism and discipleship, a study of current challenges and issues in world missions, and exposure to examples of effective missionminded churches and missionary agencies.